After the ADHD Diagnosis: Experts Answer Your Top 10 Questions

 - Improve sleep by exercising during the day, creating a regular sleep schedule, practicing good sleep hygiene (e.g., not using electronics an hour before bedtime), and/or using melatonin.

-- Eat a clean diet by eliminating sugary or processed foods and adding whole foods (the Mediterranean diet is a good option).
+- Eat clean by eliminating sugary or processed foods and adding whole foods (the Mediterranean diet is a good option).
 For some, reducing or eliminating gluten, dairy, or eggs, which can cause brain fog in sensitive individuals, makes a difference.

 - Support the brain with micronutrient supplements.
 If a healthy diet is hard to implement (e.g., picky eating) or if someone is at risk for deficiencies, then adding micronutrients such as zinc, magnesium, or iron can be helpful.
 Your clinician can help you evaluate for deficiencies.
 There is also research that suggests that broad micronutrient supplementation helps ADHD symptoms.